sensepost/common-substr/README.md

 # common-substr
 Simple tool to extract the most common substrings from an input text.
 Built for password cracking.
+A write-up on the theory can be found [at the sensepost.com blog](https://sensepost.com/blog/2018/cracking-efficiency-measurements-common-substring-attack/)

 There are two versions, the older awk script and the newer & faster golang version.
 They use the same commandline switches.